Skip to main content

 Price

-Australian cattle prices will marginally increase across the first half of 2024 due to strong export demand.
+Australian cattle prices are expected to marginally increase due to strong export demand.

 Outlook

-Rising beef production and opportunities for export growth provide an improved outlook for Australian producers in the next six months.
+Stability in beef production and opportunities for continued export growth supports a favourable outlook for Australian cattle.

 From the field